tempo-sim/Tempo/TempoCore/README.md

 TempoCore includes the `TempoTime` and `TempoScripting` modules, as well as utilities and other core features most any simulation application will need.

 ## Time
-Tempo supports two time modes: `Real Time` and `Fixed Step`.
+Tempo supports two time modes: `Wall Clock` and `Fixed Step`.

-### Real Time Mode
+### Wall Clock Mode
-In `Real Time` mode, time advances _strictly_ alongside the system clock.
+In `Wall Clock` mode, time advances _strictly_ alongside the system clock.
 We actually override Unreal's engine time to do this, as it does not provide this guarrantee.

 ### Fixed Step Mode
 In `Fixed Step` mode, time advances by a fixed amount, which you can choose, every frame.
 We express this increment in terms of a whole number of simulated steps per second (like, 10 steps per second), as opposed to a floating point fraction of a second (like, 0.1 seconds per step), because we use a fixed-point representation for time (again, overriding the engine's time) because we want it to be exactly correct (no rounding or floating point errors here).